LayMui/website-hugo/exampleSite/content/english/post/grace-faith.md

 +++
 author = "LayMui"
-title = "Grace-Faith are married" date = "2022-01-13"
-description = "eCharis Term 2 The Fundamentals of Faith" tags = [
+title = "Grace and Faith are married" date = "2022-01-13" description = "eCharis Term 2 The Fundamentals of Faith" tags = [